-By recently completing Phase 50 of the Eaglemoss Mercedes-Benz 300 SL model, we are now exactly halfway through the build!
+By recently completing Phase 50 of this Eaglemoss/IXO 1:8 scale Mercedes-Benz 300 SL Gullwing partwork model, we are now exactly halfway through the build!
 Therefore, I figured I would take a moment to share my thoughts so far.
 Please note that while the header image above depicts our progress up to this point, it does not include the Hood, Grille, and Front Bumper which have yet to be installed.

 First of all, I truly appreciate the extensive details of this model.
 From the pre-printed and pre-applied labels to the paint and finishes on the various parts.
 The interior carpet feels authentic and adds a nice touch, although I feel it should have covered the entire floor pan.
 The engine is nicely crafted, the steering wheel folds down accurately, and the suitcases even open.
 And, the tubular chassis is a real work of art!